K Callan

-Early years
+Early life

-Callan was born on January 9, 1936.
+Katherine Callan was born in Dallas, Texas.
 When she was 5 years old, she felt that she wanted to act.
 She did so in school, and as a student at North Texas State University at Denton, she studied drama.
-She went on to teach drama at a Catholic girls' school, and she began a children's theatre.
+She went on to teach drama at a Catholic girls' school, and she began an arena theatre at that high school with James Callan.